 - We are looking for original articles from 750-1200 words.
 Concept notes will be reviewed and approved by editors.
 (They cannot have been previously published or submitted to multiple sites.)

-- Deadline for the concept note only, May 1st, 2021.
+- Deadline for the concept note only, – Modified – May 15th, 2021.
 Submission of the full article would be arranged individually with the editors.

 For photography, artwork, video, design:

 - You can either submit ready work with a concept note, or email us to work with a writer to provide customized work.
 In the latter case, please provide a “sample” so we can get a sense of your aesthetic/vibe.

 - Deadline for concept, – modified – May 15th, 2021.